xJuan21/SudokuSolver/README.md

 Platform used: Linux (Gedit).

 This program utilized a 2-Dimensional Array to store each digit (9x9) in the Sudoku Chart.
-For execution, Compile the SudokuSolver.cpp file and run the executable.
+For execution, Compile the SudokuSolver.cpp file with the Makefile and run the executable.
 The program will ask for an input.
-"Sample.txt" can be used as a reference of what the program needs to be successfully executed.
+"Sample.txt" can be used as a reference (Do not include .txt) of what the program needs to be successfully executed.
 0's represent empty spaces, that are later shown as stars ('*') in the program.

 In order to compile the following Project, it was need to complete the following sequence of steps: